amalinich/amalinich.github.io/_posts/2015-03-12-know-your-language-csharp.markdown

 Nullable<int> myNullableInteger = null;
 {% endhighlight %}

-Remember to check out the code...
+## Learn More

+For more in depth coverage of these topics, check out my code sample...

 [https://github.com/amalinich/csharpfeatures](https://github.com/amalinich/csharpfeatures)

+Also, I've linked to the MSDN documentation in the topics listing above.

+-Aram